aryan114/Gators-CSA-Trimester-2/README.md

 #### Running the Sports Simulation - Aryan
 While running the sports simulation, please run the SportsMenu.java file.
 This will pull up a screen displaying the three different simulations (football NFL, basketball NBA, baseball MLB).
 Please put the team name, not city, and the name should be in lowercase letters.
 Choose the team that you think will win between two teams, and press the button and see who wins!
 You will also get currency.

-My contributions in the Scrum Board: https://github.com/aryan114/Gators-CSA-Trimester-2/projects/1?card_filter_query=label%3Aaryan
+#### My contributions in the Scrum Board: https://github.com/aryan114/Gators-CSA-Trimester-2/projects/1?card_filter_query=label%3Aaryan

 Video to demo the Sports Simulation: https://drive.google.com/file/d/1rx8_PSTii72JE5Ov1m0bqGPwinffwv3W/view?usp=sharing

 #### Running the Eccomerce website
+To run the eccomerce website, please run the Itemspage.java file.
+This will display a screen where you are able to type in any item that you want to buy.
+If the item is not in stock, then the button will say so.
+An attempt was made to make the eccomerce site work with AWS, but I wasn't able to quite finish it.
+Therfore, it is all commented out, but it should be done by next week.